darinz/PSL/08_decision_trees/02_loan_defaults_example.md

 What makes a loan risky?

-I want to buy a new house!
-Loan Application
-- Credit History
-- Income
-- Term
-- Personal Info

-Credit History Explained
-- Did I pay previous loans on time?
-- Example: excellent, good, or fair

-Income
-- What's my income?
-- Example: $80K per year

-Loan terms
-- How soon do I need to pay the loan?
-- Example: 3 years, 5 years, ...

-Personal information
-- Age, reason for the loan, marital status, ...
-- Example: Home loan for a married couple
+When applying for a loan to buy a new house, several key factors determine the risk assessment.
+The loan application process evaluates multiple aspects of the borrower's financial situation and personal circumstances.

+**Credit History** is one of the most critical factors.
+Lenders examine whether the borrower has paid previous loans on time, looking for patterns of responsible financial behavior.
+Credit history is typically categorized as excellent, good, or fair based on past payment records and credit utilization.

+**Income** represents the borrower's earning capacity and ability to make regular loan payments.
+Lenders assess the stability and amount of income, such as an annual salary of $80,000, to determine if the borrower can comfortably afford the loan payments.

+**Loan Terms** specify the repayment timeline and conditions.
+This includes how soon the loan needs to be paid back, with common terms being 3 years, 5 years, or longer periods depending on the loan type and amount.

+**Personal Information** encompasses various demographic and situational factors including age, the reason for the loan, marital status, and other relevant details.
+For example, a home loan application for a married couple would be evaluated differently than a loan for a single individual.

 ## Classifier Review